jnthas/clockwise/README.md

 # Clockwise

-DIY smart wall clock device
+> The DIY smart wall clock device

 Clockwise was an idea I had while working with 64x64 LED matrices.
 These displays are about the size of a wall clock and with the ESP32, besides controlling the content presented on the display we also gain the functionality of